THE HERITAGE OF BLACKROCK

 Blackrock (Na Creagacha Dubha)

-Click on the link for information on each of the heritage points.
+Click on the link below for information on each of the heritage points on the map.

 1. The Beach and Promenade

 The original promenade along the main beach in Blackrock was created in the 1850s and comprised two walls with a walkway between.
 The walls served the dual purpose of providing an area to walk along the seafront, while protecting the village from flooding during high tides.
 The wall closest to the roadway was removed in the 1950s to allow car parking on the street to accommodate increasing visitor numbers, and the seaside wall was rebuilt with mass concrete in the now familiar “seat” shape.
 In 2001, following construction of the Sundial, Blackrock Tidy Towns and Louth County Council upgraded the wall to its present condition.

 In 1956 a scheme was adopted for the provision of an outdoor sea-water swimming pool in Blackrock at a cost of £20,000.
 The pool was opened in 1962 and was, at the time, the only 50 metre pool in the country.
 Its tiered seating could accommodate up to 800 spectators.
 It eventually closed in the 1980s and was demolished in 1995.

 The Marine Court apartments now occupy the site, but the remains of the seaward wall of the pool (the painted depth measurements are still on display) now form part of the walkway linking the lower car park with the Priest’s Beach.
 Old photographs of the swimming pool and the village adorn the inner wall of the walkway.
 The Sea Scouts den in the car park is the only remaining part of the swimming pool buildings.